gsdlab/vpdev/README.md

     //    <| process timeout <|
 ```

-To express that a given fragment is relevant to all listed features and all of the features must be present for the fragment to be relevant, use multiple nested annotations each containing a single feature:
+To express that a given fragment is relevant to all listed features and all of the features must be present for the fragment to be relevant (logical `AND`), use multiple nested annotations each containing a single feature:

 ```
     //    |> process |>